isc-projects/kea/doc/sphinx/arm/ddns.rst

 DHCP-DDNS Server Statistics
 ===========================

-Kea version 2.0.0 introduced statistics support for the DHCP-DDNS.
+Kea version 2.0.0 introduced statistics support for DHCP-DDNS.

-Statistics are divided in three groups: Name Change Request, DNS update and per TSIG key DNS updates.
-If the statistics of the first two groups are cumulative, i.e. not affected by configuration change or reload, per key statistics are reset to 0 when the underlying object is (re)created.
+Statistics are divided into three groups: Name Change Requests, DNS updates, and per-TSIG-key DNS updates.
+While the statistics of the first two groups are cumulative, i.e. not affected by configuration change or reload, per-key statistics are reset to 0 when the underlying object is (re)created.

-Currently the statistics management is limited:
+Currently Kea's statistics management has the following limitations:

--  only integer samples (i.e. a counter and a timestamp) are used
+-  only integer samples (i.e. a counter and a timestamp) are used;
--  the maximum sample count is 1
+-  the maximum sample count is 1;
--  there is no API to remove one or all statistics
+-  there is no API to remove one or all statistics;
--  there is no API to set the maximum sample count or age
+-  there is no API to set the maximum sample count or age.

 .. note::

-    Hook libraries like the GSS-TSIG add new statistics.
+    Hook libraries, such as the the ISC subscriber-only GSS-TSIG library, make new statistics available in Kea.

-A reference about Kea statistics can be found at :ref:`stats`.
+More information about Kea statistics can be found at :ref:`stats`.

 NCR Statistics
 --------------

 The Name Change Request statistics are:

--  ``ncr-received`` - received valid NCRs
+-  ``ncr-received`` - the number of received valid NCRs
--  ``ncr-invalid`` - received invalid NCRs
+-  ``ncr-invalid`` - the number of received invalid NCRs
--  ``ncr-error`` - errors in NCR receptions other than I/O cancel on shutdown
+-  ``ncr-error`` - the number of errors in NCR receptions other than an I/O cancel on shutdown

 DNS Update Statistics
 ---------------------

 The global DNS update statistics are:

--  ``update-sent`` - sent DNS updates
+-  ``update-sent`` - the number of DNS updates sent
--  ``update-signed`` - sent DNS updates protected by TSIG
+-  ``update-signed`` - the number of DNS updates sent and protected by TSIG
--  ``update-unsigned`` - sent DNS updates not protected by TSIG
+-  ``update-unsigned`` - the number of DNS updates sent and not protected by TSIG
--  ``update-success`` - DNS updates which completed with a success
+-  ``update-success`` - the number of DNS updates which successfully completed
--  ``update-timeout`` - DNS updates which completed on timeout
+-  ``update-timeout`` - the number of DNS updates which completed on timeout
--  ``update-error`` - DNS updates which completed with an error other than timeout
+-  ``update-error`` - the number of DNS updates which completed with an error other than timeout

-Per TSIG key DNS Update Statistics
+Per-TSIG-Key DNS Update Statistics
 ----------------------------------

 The per TSIG key DNS update statistics are:

--  ``update-sent`` - sent DNS updates
+-  ``update-sent`` - the number of DNS updates sent
--  ``update-success`` - DNS updates which completed with a success
+-  ``update-success`` - the number of DNS updates which successfully completed
--  ``update-timeout`` - DNS updates which completed on timeout
+-  ``update-timeout`` - the number of DNS updates which completed on timeout
--  ``update-error`` - DNS updates which completed with an error other than timeout
+-  ``update-error`` - the number of DNS updates which completed with an error other than timeout

-The name of a per key statistics is ``key[<key-DNS-name>].<stat-name>``, for instance the name of the ``update-sent`` statistics for the ``key.example.com.`` TSIG key is ``key[key.example.com.].update-sent``.
+The name format for per-key statistics is ``key[<key-DNS-name>].<stat-name>``: for instance, the name of the ``update-sent`` statistics for the ``key.example.com.`` TSIG key is ``key[key.example.com.].update-sent``.

 DHCP-DDNS Server Limitations
 ============================

-The following are the current limitations of the DHCP-DDNS Server.
+The following are the current limitations of the DHCP-DDNS server.

 -  Requests received from the DHCP servers are placed in a queue until they are processed.
 Currently, all queued requests are lost if the